DDT - Distributed Debugging Tool

 There are only few differences between debugging a multi-process and a single-process code.
 One of the differences is that in the first case, you have to use 'Process Groups'.

 DDT allows you to group the processes so that you can perform action on more than one process at a time.
 Use the 'Process Group Viewer' to quickly see the status of processes.
-It is located at the top of the screen (the multi-coloured rows in the screen-shot above).
-Each row relates to a group of processes, and operations (play, pause, step...) can be performed on the currently high-lighted group.
+It is located at the top of the screen (the blue row in the screen-shot above).
+Above that row you can pick "Group", "Process", "Thread"...
+A new row will open under the row for all the processes when you click "Process".
+IN the new row you can look at any threads that process has.
+In general, each row relates to a group of processes, and operations (play, pause, step...) can be performed on the currently high-lighted group.
 You switch between the groups by clicking on them, and groups can be created, deleted, and modified (except the 'all' group).

 In the default/detailed view, each processes is represented by a square, containing its MPIP rank.
-Red are paused processes, gren are playing processes, and grey are finished processses.
+Red are paused processes, green are playing processes, and grey are finished processses.

 When a single process is selected, the local variables are displayed in the 'Variable Viewer', and the displayed expressions are evaluated.
 By double-clicking a process, you can make the 'Source Code Viewer' jump to the file and line in the current stack frame.